San Antonio Premises Liability Lawyer

 A premises liability claim will depend on the victim’s legal status, how much control a property owner had over the premises, the mechanism that caused an injury, and whether an accident was the result of a property owner’s negligence.
 Premises liability claims may be proven through a property owner’s actual knowledge or constructive knowledge of a property defect, but they could also be proven through an unreasonable risk of harm or other proximate causes.

-Premises liability is a broad term that applies to a number of personal injury cases.
-One of the most common kinds of premises liability actions is undoubtedly the slip and fall accident.
+Premises liability is a broad category of personal injury law that includes a variety of situations and claims.
+One of the most common kinds of premises liability actions is a slip and fall accident.

 Premises liability lawsuits can also be based on other kinds of property defects.
 Property owners may be accountable for accidents caused by faulty flooring or ramps, as well as other hazardous conditions.

 Keeping in mind the legal duty to protect guests from harm, a premises liability lawsuit could also stem from violent or criminal acts of other third parties on the premises.
 Negligent security relates to a property owner not providing adequate security to prevent robberies, sexual assaults, or other criminal acts that can harm victims.

 Finally, one of the more common kinds of premises liability claims in cases involving children concerns what is known as the attractive nuisance doctrine.
 An attractive nuisance is legal terminology for objects or attractions that are likely to appeal to small children too young to appreciate the inherent dangers, such as swimming pools or trampolines.

 With an attractive nuisance claim, trespassing children are usually granted invitee or licensee status when a property owner should have known that their attractive nuisance was likely to cause the risk of death or serious bodily injury.
 A property owner has an obligation to eliminate any danger to children by restricting access to an attractive nuisance, and the property owner could be held liable for failure to contain an attractive nuisance that results in injury to a child.